 Several soups are served as entrées, but many of them are not as satisfying to me as at other Thai restaurants.
 The Tom Kha Gai (with coconut), however, has frequently been better than at many other places.

 Tom Yum is a spicy soup with pineapple and tomato, flavored with lemongrass.
-This is similar to Vietnamese style sweet and sour soup, but is rather different from the versions of tom yum I have found at other Thai restaurants.
+This is similar to Vietnamese style sweet and sour soup (canh chua), but is rather different from the versions of tom yum I have found at other Thai restaurants.
 I liked the chicken version better than the one with shrimp, even though the opposite is true with some other dishes.

 Some of the best dishes at Singapore have been specials that are not always available including Mango Tofu that may not be great when compared to Thai food available in other cities, but is one of the more delicious and healthy dishes available in El Paso.
 This is an example of the food at Singapore that may not be the best that can be found anywhere, but is certainly enjoyable (or at least I have found it to be so).

 The Green Tea Chicken started out as a special but was added to the menu in 2005.
 This is a spicy dish served in a bowl on top of rice with broccoli and other vegetables.
-When Becky served it as a special I liked it so much I made it a point to tell her, and perhaps this was one of the reasons it was added to the menu (OK, maybe this wasn’t the reason).
-There is also a tofu version but I think the chicken has a better flavor.
+When Becky served it as a special I liked it so much I made it a point to tell her, and perhaps this was one of the reasons it was added to the menu (OK, maybe this wasn’t the reason, but I’m glad it was added).

-Pad Thai has been my favorite dish from the lunch menu, but I cannot say it is the best because I have not tried all the others.
-I do think, though, that the pad thai at Singapore Café is better than average in the universe of American Thai restaurants.
+Pad Thai has been my favorite dish from the lunch menu, but I have not tried many of the others (now the choices are even more limited, and are down to about five items).
+The one pictured is the vegetarian version, made with tofu, that I used to order at the original location.
+I think the regular version is better, and compares well with ones in other Thai restaurants.
 This is a white to slightly brown colored dish that I was told is made with vinegar and soy sauce.
-The regular (non-vegetarian) version is also made with fish sauce (nam pla), and personally I think it needs the fish sauce to have the full flavor that it should.
-Some restaurants use tamarind sauce that turns the noodles a red color, but Becky does not (perhaps this is why I like Singapore’s version better than others).
+It also comes with fish sauce (nam pla), and I personally think gives it a full flavor that the vegetarian version lacks.
+Some restaurants use tamarind sauce that turns the noodles a red color, but Becky does not.
 Bean sprouts provide substance but not much flavor, and are traditionally included in the dish.
-Crushed peanuts are spread on top, and fresh limes and chiles are provided on the side for extra flavor.
+Crushed peanuts are spread on top, and fresh limes and chile paste are provided on the side for extra flavor.
 While many dishes at Singapore Café seem to be too sweet, the pad thai is not.
 Scrambled eggs are mixed in, and it is topped off with shrimp and chicken.
 The shrimp and chicken are both good, and some tofu is included as well.

 In A Nutshell

-Hours: Closed Sun., Closed Mon. evening, Closed Tue. evening
+Hours: Closed Sun., Closed Mon and Tue. evenings